Test runners

 Cargo Nextest

-main advantage is that it is up to 3x faster according to their
+advantage is that it is up to 3x faster according to their own

-you have and what they are bottlenecked by.
-In my case, the tests were
+have and what they are bottlenecked by.
+In my case, the tests were bottlenecked

-do.
-But if you have a lot of tests and/or a large Cargo workspace, be sure to
+you have a lot of tests and/or a large Cargo workspace, be sure to give

 Reading

-How (and why) nextest uses Tokio by Siddharth Agarwal
+How (and why) nextest uses Tokio (archived) by Siddharth Agarwal

 Siddharth explains in this article how (and why) nextests uses Tokio.
 Generally, using Tokio often comes with the assumption that some software uses networking, however here it turns out that the async model maps very well to scheduling tests as well.
 It is a fascinating peek into how nextest works.